 1.2 How do pilots pronounce the alphabet?
 ICAO Phonetic Alphabet:

 The standard alphabet has a phonetic pronunciation for each letter.
-The sound should be the same, whatever the speaker's natural language!
+The sound should be the same, regardless of the speaker’s native language!
 [4] Find the ICAO Phonetic Alphabet in the picture below:

 1.3 How do pilots pronounce numbers?
 ICAO Phonetic Numbers:

-Like the alphabet, numbers have a unique way of pronunciation in Aviation.
+Similarly, like the alphabet, numbers have a unique pronunciation in aviation.
 Find the ICAO Phonetic Numbers in the picture below:

 2.0 What's the point of pilots doing all of that?